Justin-Diner/sorcerers_quest/README.md

 ## User Controls

-Step 1 - Accept(Start) Your Quest
+1 - Accept(Start) Your Quest
-Step 2 - Move the character left and right by using A-D. (Jump functionality may also be added if time permitted) Step 3 - Dogde, Duck, Dive, Dip, Dive, and Dodge.
+2 - Move the character left and right by using A-D. (Jump functionality may also be added if time permitted) 3 - Dogde, Duck, Dive, Dip, Dive, and Dodge.
-Step 4 - Reach the castle.
+4 - Reach the castle.
-Step 5 - Battle by casting your spell by using C.
+5 - Battle by casting your spell by using C.
-Step 6 - Deat the castle.
+6 - Deat the castle.
-Step 7 - Profit!
+7 - Profit!
 (Credits)

 In Sorcerer's Quest, users will be able to: